syncfusion-content/blazor-docs/blazor/spinner/customization.md

 ### Type

-You can dynamically change the type of the Spinner using the `Type` property.
+The type of the Spinner can dynamically be changed using the `Type` property.

 The following code explains how to use the `Type` property after creating the Spinner in Blazor Razor page.